 As anyone who saw them during any of their triumphant gigs knows, Pulp have an embarrassment of amazing, time-defying tracks.
 But how to choose the best of them?
 Well, we’ve stepped into the breach and rifled through their great catalogue of tunes to come up with this fabulous list.
-With a little help from yourselves of course.
+Enjoy.

 Yes it’s angry and bitter, but it was also eloquently angry, and scabrously witty to boot – Jarvis doing his modern day, indie Oscar Wilde thing brilliantly.
 It was the band’s final track for Gift Records and heralded a brave new future for the band.